 Cambodia Highlights

-Cambodia grabs you from the first sunrise—jungle-wrapped temples, river life that shifts with the seasons, golden spires, and a resilient spirit you can feel in the streets.
-This itinerary distills the best of it.
-We start in Siem Reap, where Angkor’s story comes alive in real time: the calm faces of Bayon, the grand avenues of Angkor Thom, and Ta Prohm’s roots weaving through stone.
-Think early light at Angkor Wat, quiet corridors before the crowds, and afternoons free to breathe—artisan workshops, a coffee in town, or a gentle boat ride through Tonlé Sap’s stilted or floating villages.
+Cambodia lands fast and stays with you: jungle-wrapped temples, river life that shifts with the seasons, golden spires, and a resilient spirit you feel on the street.
+This itinerary keeps it focused.
+We start in Siem Reap, where Angkor’s story unfolds in real time: the calm faces of Bayon, the grand avenues of Angkor Thom, and Ta Prohm’s roots weaving through stone.
+Think early light at Angkor Wat, quiet corridors before the crowds, and free afternoons to breathe: artisan workshops, coffee in town, or a gentle boat ride through Tonlé Sap’s stilted or floating villages.

-Then we drop into Phnom Penh’s energy where the Mekong and Tonlé Sap meet.
-The Royal Palace and Silver Pagoda shimmer above the riverfront; the National Museum’s sculpture connects the dots from empire to modern Cambodia; the Central Market’s Art Deco curves keep things firmly grounded in daily life.
-For those who want to go deeper, we approach the Khmer Rouge period with care and context—Tuol Sleng (S-21) and the Killing Fields are handled thoughtfully, with room to reflect and no rush.
-It’s powerful, important, and part of understanding the country today.
+Then comes Phnom Penh’s energy where the Mekong and Tonlé Sap meet.
+The Royal Palace and Silver Pagoda rise above the riverfront; the National Museum’s sculpture links empire to modern Cambodia; the Central Market’s Art Deco sweep keeps things grounded in daily life.
+For travelers who want deeper context, we approach the Khmer Rouge period with care and context: Tuol Sleng (S-21) and the Killing Fields are guided thoughtfully, with space to reflect.

-All of this runs at an easy-to-moderate pace with smart timing and private transfers.
-Our guides know when to pivot to dodge a tour bus, where the best market snacks are hiding, and how to line up sunset so you’re standing in the right place when the sky goes gold.
-It’s adventurous without being hectic—temples, culture, river life, and just enough freedom to make it yours.
+All of this runs at an easy to moderate pace with smart timing and private transfers.
+Our guides know when to pivot to avoid a tour bus, where the best market snacks are hiding, and how to time sunset so you’re in the right spot when the sky goes gold.
+Adventurous without the hectic: temples, culture, river life, and enough freedom to make it yours.

 ITINERARY OUTLINE

-Today is about the big picture of Angkor, the heart of the Khmer Empire (9th–15th centuries).
-Enter Angkor Thom through the South Gate and stand face-to-face with Bayon’s serene towers—built under Jayavarman VII at the height of Khmer power.
-Walk Baphuon and Phimeanakas, then the Elephant Terrace and Terrace of the Leper King that framed royal processions.
-In the afternoon, wander Ta Prohm, where silk-cotton and strangler fig roots wrap galleries commissioned in the same era.
-It’s atmospheric, photogenic, and a good lesson in conservation.
-Optional hilltop sunset to end the day.
+Get the big picture of Angkor, the heart of the Khmer Empire (9th to 15th centuries).
+Enter Angkor Thom through the South Gate and stand face to face with Bayon’s serene towers, built under Jayavarman VII at the height of Khmer power.
+Continue to Baphuon and Phimeanakas, then the Elephant Terrace and Terrace of the Leper King that framed royal processions.
+In the afternoon, wander Ta Prohm, where silk-cotton and strangler fig roots weave through galleries from the same era.
+It’s atmospheric, photogenic, and a clear lesson in conservation.
+Optional hilltop sunset to close the day.

 Sunrise at Angkor Wat with a specialist guide.
-We’ll unpack how this 12th-century temple-city was first dedicated to Vishnu and later became a living Buddhist site—iconic towers, bas-reliefs, and clever engineering included.
-Break at midday to avoid peak heat.
-Later, head to the Tonlé Sap for a gentle boat cruise through stilted or floating villages (scenery shifts with the lake’s seasonal pulse).
-If time allows, drop by an artisan workshop back in town.
+Unpack how this 12th-century temple city was first dedicated to Vishnu and later became a living Buddhist site, with iconic towers, bas-reliefs, and smart engineering.
+Take a midday break to avoid peak heat.
+Later, cruise the Tonlé Sap for a gentle look at stilted or floating villages; the scenery shifts with the seasons.
+If time allows, stop by an artisan workshop back in town.

 Morning flight south.
-Explore the Royal Palace & Silver Pagoda, the National Museum’s Khmer sculpture, and the Central Market’s Art Deco halls.
-For those who wish to go deeper, we can arrange thoughtful visits to Tuol Sleng (S-21) and the Killing Fields—sites that document the Khmer Rouge period (1975–1979), a dark stage in Cambodia’s history.
-Our guides handle this with care: context first, space to reflect, and no rush.
+Explore the Royal Palace and Silver Pagoda, the National Museum’s Khmer sculpture, and the Central Market’s Art Deco halls.
+For those who want deeper context, we can arrange thoughtful visits to Tuol Sleng (S-21) and the Killing Fields: sites that document the Khmer Rouge period (1975 to 1979).
+Our guides handle this with care, context first, space to reflect, and no rush.

 Free time for a riverside walk or last-minute shopping before your private transfer to the airport.